-The Morenci open-pit mine is on the southwest side of Chase Creek and north of the area that had been most productive in the past - namely the Copper Mountain-Longfellow area.
+The Morenci open-pit mine is on the southwest side of Chase Creek and north of the area that had been most productive in the past - namely the Copper Mountain - Longfellow area.
 The ore body, as now defined has a maximum length of 4,400 feet and a maximum width of 2,800 feet.
 The mine is entirely within the quartz monzonite porphyry body, which is highly altered and fissured throughout the mineralized area.
-Different parts of the ore body have been developed by different methods.
+Different parts of the ore body have been

+From a paper presented to the A.I.M.E. at Tucson, November 1-3, 1938, and Lindgren's Professional Paper A 3, 1905, U. S. Geol.
+Survey. developed by different methods.
 Some of the earliest openings followed the more prominent fissures for hundreds of feet.
 Later areas were developed by underground openings, and the latest developments were by churn drill.